Master of Counselling

 Counselling Practicum I

 Counselling Practicum I is the first of two practicum units, marking the transition from learning in the classroom setting to working as a counselling professional with clients, peers and supervisors in the general community.
-Students are allocated to various community-based agency settings where they are exposed to all aspects of the work life of a professional counsellor.
+Students undertake their practicum in one of various community-based agency settings where they are exposed to all aspects of the work life of a professional counsellor.
 Students are required to demonstrate the integration and application of the professional body of knowledge and counselling skills acquired across the degree.
 Throughout the unit students will be required to maintain a range of counselling cases in line with the Psychotherapy and Counselling Federation Australia (PACFA) Training Standards.
 Alongside their placement experiences, students attend a combination of individual and group supervision sessions with experienced practitioners.

 Counselling Practicum II